thomas-christensen/ask-tony-ai/README.md

 - `SLACK_SIGNING_SECRET`
 - `SLACK_BOT_TOKEN`

-### Required Slack scopes

-Grant the bot the following OAuth scopes:

-- `app_mentions:read`
-- `chat:write`
-- `reactions:write` (required for emoji reactions)
-- `channels:history` (and `groups:history` if you want private channel support)

-### Slack App configuration

-1. In **Event Subscriptions**, enable events and set the request URL to `https://<your-domain>/api/slack/events`.
-2. Subscribe to the **Bot Event** `app_mention`.
-3. Install the app into your workspace.

-When someone @mentions the bot, it reacts with a 🧠 emoji immediately, generates an answer via the UI agent, saves the result (including plan metadata), and replies in the same thread with a shareable link (`/answer/<id>`).
-The brain emoji is removed once processing is complete.

-### Local testing

-1. Start the Next.js dev server (`npm run dev`).
-2. Expose it with a tunnel such as `ngrok http 3000`.
-3. Update the Slack request URL to the tunneling domain (e.g., `https://example.ngrok.app/api/slack/events`).
-4. Mention the bot in Slack and confirm it posts back a link that opens the hosted answer page.
+Grant scopes `app_mentions:read`, `chat:write`, `reactions:write`, and `channels:history` (add `groups:history` for private channels).
+Configure **Event Subscriptions** to POST to `/api/slack/events` and subscribe to the `app_mention` bot event.

+For local testing, run `npm run dev`, expose the site via a tunnel (e.g. `ngrok http 3000`), point the Slack request URL to the tunnel, then mention the bot to verify it returns a link to `/answer/<id>`.

 ## Troubleshooting

-- **Command not found**: Restart terminal after installing cursor-agent
+- Restart the shell after installing the Cursor CLI if commands are missing.
-- **Not authenticated**: Run `cursor-agent login`
+- Re-run `cursor-agent login` when authentication expires.
-- **Deployment fails**: Check `CURSOR_API_KEY` is set in Railway environment variables
+- Confirm `CURSOR_API_KEY` is present in the deployment environment when builds fail.
-- **Local dev works but deployment doesn't**: Ensure prebuild script ran successfully in build logs
+- Review hosting logs to ensure the prebuild step completed before reporting runtime issues.

 ## License